SpinalHDL/NaxRiscv-Rtd/source/NaxRiscv/introduction/naxriscv.rst

 - It can run upstream Debian/Buildroot/Linux on hardware (ArtyA7 / Litex)
 - It started in October 2021, got some funding from NLnet later on (https://nlnet.nl/project/NaxRiscv/#ack)

-An third party documentation is also available here : https://github.com/CEA-Leti/naxriscv_doc
+An third party documentation is also available here (from CEA-Leti): https://github.com/SpinalHDL/naxriscv_doc

 Why a OoO core targeting FPGA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^